tpresthus/tpresthus.github.io/_drafts/importance-of-retrospective.markdown

 longer sprints fit better as the project matures.
 But again, it depends.
 And the only way to find out is to experiment.
 And **evaluate**.
 This is what you do during the retro!

+> We had daily standups, but they felt like a waste of time since we talk to
+> each other all the time during the work day.

+Daily SCRUM, or standups, are great catalizators for communication.
+Many teams depend on them for their coordination and communication - especially if the team is distributed.
+But some teams communicate perfectly well without a standup.
+So should you keep doing standups?
+It depends.
+Experiment. **Evaluate**.
+This is what you do during the retro!

+> And so on

+Suffice to say, the retrospective is about feedback on the sprint and process itself, as opposed to feedback on the product and functionality we're building.

+### Back on track

+Now that we have a shared understanding of what the retrospective is, let's explore what happens when we skip it.